unix-for-life

 Separation: Separate policy from implementation; separate idealism from action

-Policy and implementation mutate at different timescales—policy changes much faster than the ability to implement it.
-Political and social trends and fashions come and go, but basic human needs, methods of implementation and psychology change very little.
-Respect inertia to policy changes that happen too often or too quickly.
+Policy and implementation mutate at different timescales, with policy changing much faster than the ability to implement it.
+Political and social trends may come and go, but basic human needs, methods of implementation and psychology change very little.
+Respect resistance to frequent or rapid policy changes. ^top

 Simplicity: Design for simplicity; add complexity only where you must